 - ground vole stop (if we have a vole on the plot)

 - It is best to plant vineyards at rest.
 This time is from the autumn, when the foliage falls, to the spring sprouting of new shoots.
 If we plant in autumn, we must protect the plant from frost.

 - Since we also grow vines in a pot, we can plant them all year round.

-- In the first year during the dry season, we are watering the vines.
+- In the first year, during the dry season, we water the vines.

 Preparation of Vine Seedlings